Laura Žemberyová

-Laura Žemberyová (born 20 August 2001) is a Slovak footballer who plays as a midfielder for the University of Alabama at Birmingham and the Slovakia women's national team.
+Laura Žemberyová (born 20 August 2001) is a Slovak professional footballer who plays as a midfielder for Ekstraliga club Pogoń Szczecin and the Slovakia women's national team.

 Club career

 Žemberyová has played for Slavia Prague in the Czech Republic at the UEFA Women's Champions League.

+On 9 July 2026, Žemberyová signed a two-year contract with Ekstraliga club Pogoń Szczecin.

 College career

 In January 2021, Žemberyová was added to the UAB Blazers roster.

 In her first season at UAB, she led all C-USA freshmen with five assists and all C-USA players with six multiple point matches.
 For her efforts, she was named to the 2020 Conference USA First Team All-Freshman.
 The following season she was named to the 2021 C-USA All-Conference Second Team as well as the NCAA D1 South Region Third Team.

 International career

 Žemberyová capped for Slovakia at senior level during the UEFA Women's Euro 2022 qualifying.